Last updated Friday 18 April 2020

 Simply type ‘Surgical Mask’ or ‘P2 / N95 mask’ into your online search bar to see what is available.

-Amidst a huge increase in demand the answer to this question changes daily and conventional surgical and medical suppliers are reporting limited supplies.
-Online suppliers selling surgical masks still seem to, as at 25th March 2020, have stock available from Australia for quick delivery, but since the start of March prices have been increasing steadily and supply dwindling even on sites like eBay and Amazon.
+Amidst a huge increase in demand the answer to this question changes daily but supply lines seem to be improving as many factories overseas and locally pivot to making PPE.
+Online suppliers selling surgical masks as at 14 May 2020, still have stock available from Australia for quick delivery.

 It may be worth splitting orders with different suppliers (rather than putting all your eggs in one basket) as members are reporting some orders being cancelled and refunded or transit and shipping delays.
 You may wish to consider P2 masks for yourself and staff and surgical masks for patients.